skyrocket-qy/prob-filters/quotient-filter/README.md

 *   **Cons**:
     *   More complex to implement than Bloom filters.
     *   Performance can degrade as the filter approaches its capacity.

+### Mathematical Foundations

+A Quotient Filter is based on a technique called "quotienting," where a hash value is split into a "quotient" and a "remainder" (fingerprint).
+The quotient determines the canonical bucket where an item *should* reside, and the remainder is stored as the fingerprint.
+Unlike Cuckoo filters, which use multiple hash functions to find alternative locations, Quotient filters use a single hash function and resolve collisions by shifting elements within a contiguous block of memory called a "run."

+The false positive rate is determined by the size of the fingerprint.

+### Implementation Considerations

+*   **Bit Packing**: Quotient filters are highly optimized for space by packing fingerprints and metadata bits (is_occupied, is_continuation, is_shifted) into a compact bit array.
+This requires careful bit manipulation.
+*   **Run Management**: The core complexity lies in managing "runs" of elements.
+When an item is inserted, it might need to shift existing items to maintain the sorted order of fingerprints within its run.
+Similarly, lookups involve navigating these runs.
+*   **Metadata Bits**: Three metadata bits per slot are typically used:
+    *   `is_occupied`: Indicates if the slot is occupied by an item.
+    *   `is_continuation`: Indicates if the item in this slot is a continuation of a run that started earlier.
+    *   `is_shifted`: Indicates if the item in this slot has been shifted from its canonical position.
+*   **Hashing**: A single hash function is used to derive both the quotient and the remainder.
+The quality of this hash function is critical.
+*   **Resizing and Merging**: Quotient filters have the advantage of being mergeable and resizable without requiring access to the original items, which is beneficial for distributed systems.
+However, these operations still require careful implementation.
+*   **Deletion**: Deletion in Quotient filters is possible but complex, as it requires correctly updating the metadata bits and potentially shifting elements to maintain the integrity of runs.

+## Code Example

+A basic Go implementation of the Quotient Filter can be found [here](code/quotient_filter.go).